ChocZeChoc/Recipe/pages/Recipe.md

 - Things to know
 	- #kaphrao and #horapha are both Thai basil but they are not the same, read which tag it has.
-		- Common name for #kaphrao is holy basil
+		- Common name for #kaphrao is Holy basil, used more often.
 		- And for #horapha is Thai basil
 - [[Conversion]]
 	- [[Temperature]]